 Being able to easily access your cloud instances from the Public Internet is one of the most requested features from developers and system administrators.
 If you deploy your instances either in EC2-Classic or EC2-VPC public subnet, you can reach the machines easily by opening the 22 port to the public.
 But is this a safe way to connect to your servers?
 NO, not really.

-Usually, devops and sysadmins create a Bastion hosts in order to access any other cloud instance from the Public Internet.
-In this case, you will open the 22 port to the public on the bastion host Security Group and for the rest of the machines you can open the 22 port only for the Bastion host Security Group.
-In this way you can easily add a hop in your connection process: only Bastian Hosts have an access to your cloud instances inside AWS.
+Usually, DevOps and sysadmins create a Bastion host in order to access any other cloud instance from the Public Internet.
+In this case, you will open the 22 port to the public on the Bastion host Security Group and for the rest of the machines, you can open the 22 port only for the Bastion host Security Group.
+In this way you can easily add a hop in your connection process: only Bastion Hosts have access to your cloud instances inside AWS.

-Even if a Bastian Host could be a first solution, this is not we are looking for when we are dealing with security in the cloud.
-In fact you can easily get your bastian host compromised by hackers and they would get access to all the machines behind this “firewall”.
+Even if a Bastion Host could be the first solution, this is not we are looking for when we are dealing with security in the cloud.
+In fact, you can easily get your Bastion host compromised by hackers and they would get access to all the machines behind this “firewall”.

 Setup the Google Authenticator on Linux Bastion host